-University Disciplinary Process - The disciplinary process for students is based upon elements of constitutional due process and local, state and federal law which have been developed over the last several decades.
-While University students do not give up their rights at the gates of the University, it is important to understand that the level of due process in the University disciplinary system differs from that in the legal system.
-The established procedures outline the University process and shall be carried out as fully as possible.
+The conduct process for students is based upon the elements of constitutional due process and local, state and federal law which have been developed over the last several decades.
+While University students do not give up their rights at the gates of the University, it is important to understand that the level of due process in the University disciplinary system differs from that of the legal system.
+The following procedures outline the University process and shall be carried out as fully as possible.
 Community members should be aware, however, that there are emergency situations in which these procedures may be omitted when necessary to protect public safety.
-Any person may refer a student or student group or organization suspected of violation of the Honor Code.
-Persons making such referrals are required to provide information pertinent to the case and will normally be expected to appear before a University conduct officer as a complainant.
-A complete description of the most recent policies and procedures relating to the university disciplinary process may be found in the FMU Student Handbook, www.fmarion. edu/students/handbook.
+Any person may refer a student or student group or organization suspected of a violation of the Section.
+Persons making such referrals are required to provide information pertinent to the case and will normally be expected to appear before a conduct board or conduct official as a complainant.
+The Dean of Students Office administers the conduct process at Francis Marion University, except for academic violations, which are administered by the Office of the Provost.
+A detailed description of the process used to administer Student Conduct and Academic Violations may be found in the FMU Student Handbook.